chemicalenhancement/chemicalenhancement.github.io/nutrition.md

 It is often claimed that "anything over 30g of protein in one hour is unusable by the body."
 This is untrue.

 http://examine.com/faq/how-much-protein-can-i-eat-in-one-sitting.html
-&gt;There really is no literature to indicate this number as a 'holy grail' of protein absorption.
+>There really is no literature to indicate this number as a 'holy grail' of protein absorption.

-&gt;It may have arisen from looking at the rate of amino acid transporters, assuming 10g/hour as a standard, and applying that to the typical mini-meal approach to bodybuilder nutrition (with a meal every three hours).
+>It may have arisen from looking at the rate of amino acid transporters, assuming 10g/hour as a standard, and applying that to the typical mini-meal approach to bodybuilder nutrition (with a meal every three hours).

 and

-&gt;Research done on Intermittent Fasting supports the theory that your body can cope with far more protein than most people think, with two studies showing that the consumption of an average of 80-100g of protein in 4 hours yielded no differences in lean mass
+>Research done on Intermittent Fasting supports the theory that your body can cope with far more protein than most people think, with two studies showing that the consumption of an average of 80-100g of protein in 4 hours yielded no differences in lean mass

 ###Carbohydrates
 Carbohydrates are the body's main source of energy.
 The muscles, and liver, store carbohydrates in the form of glycogen, a branched polysaccharide.
 AAS increase the amount of glycogen that will be stored in the muscle giving it a larger appearance and more energy from which to draw during workouts.
 Carbohydrates are also muscle/protein sparing.
 [Glucose, Insulin and Glucagon after a high carb meal.](http://i.imgur.com/yzuw1hs.jpg)